Al Jadid, P.O. Box 805, Cypress, CA 90630, Tel: 310 227-6777;E-mail firstname.lastname@example.org

 (Al Jadid Staff Writer)

-We later identify this force as staff sergeant Charles Graner, who fathered Lynndie England’s child while simultaneously carrying on with his future wife, Megan Ambuhl.
-In love with Graner, a smiling England poses holding a man on a leash in what has become the scandal’s most infamous shot.
-Something else we learn is that most of the torture had taken place before the inmates were delivered to the wardens.
+We later identify this behind-the-scenes force as staff sergeant Charles Graner, who fathered Lynndie England’s child while simultaneously carrying on with his future wife, Megan Ambuhl.
+Smitten with Graner, a beaming England poses holding a man on a leash in what has become the scandal’s most infamous shot.
+Something else we learn is that most of the torture had already occurred before the inmates were delivered to the wardens.
 Again, why were the shots taken?
-According to Roger Ebert, of the Chicago Sun Times, “the taking of the photos seems to have been the motivation for the moments they reveal.”
+According to Roger Ebert of the Chicago Sun Times, “the taking of the photos seems to have been the motivation for the moments they reveal.”
 Was it all done, then, just for the picture?

-Some have suggested that Morris’ non-dialectical method made for lackluster interviews of the punished soldiers.
-Indeed most of them say about what one would expect.
-However, this banality underscores the film’s unspoken thesis that these “bad apples” (they were thus termed by the military and later, sarcastically, by Morris) were actually just cogs in the military machine.
-Throughout the piece an invisible finger points upward.
+The New York Times complains that Morris’ non-dialectical method made for lackluster interviews of the punished soldiers.
+Indeed, the MPs say little that answers the film’s central questions.
+But this underscores Morris’ point that, far from being mavericks, these “bad apples” (thus termed by the military and later, sarcastically, by Morris) were in truth unexceptional cogs in the military machine.
+We can almost see the invisible finger pointing upward.

-A substantial amount of noise has also been made about the fact that Morris paid several of his interviewees, a practice thought to jeopardize credibility.
-Others have implied that this is just standard operating procedure when it comes to documentary filmmaking.
+Some critics have attacked Morris for having paid several of his interviewees, a practice thought to jeopardize the credibility of testimony.
+Others have retorted that financial compensation is standard operating procedure when it comes to documentary filmmaking.

-Above all, “Standard Operating Procedure” has been questioned on the basis of its blockbuster production techniques, which many see as inappropriate in a film intending to take a grim look at human savagery.
-An especially put off New York Times concluded that, “Mr. Morris’ epistemological quest has led him to re-imagine Abu Ghraib in the vernacular of a cheap Hollywood horror flick.”
-If controversy and disagreement are hallmarks of successful filmmaking, then Morris should congratulate himself on the achievement.
+“Standard Operating Procedure” has also been picked on for its blockbuster production techniques, which some call inappropriate in a film grimly examining human savagery.
+An especially put off New York Times concludes that, “Mr. Morris’ epistemological quest has led him to re-imagine Abu Ghraib in the vernacular of a cheap Hollywood horror flick.”
+The LA times, on the other hand, praises Morris’ use of “artful re-creations,” saying “the careful formal beauty of these scenes makes the horrors they depict that much more horrific.”
+Pushing viewers to think critically, “Standard Operating Procedure” does not allow for a tepid response.
+If controversy is a hallmark of successful filmmaking, Mr. Morris should be congratulated.

 Phil Donahue Goes To War